 I was contacted by the UK Prime Minister's team to cook lunch.
 Photo credit for the line-up (Alastair Carruthers, Ms Ardern, me, Mrs May and Providores head chef Matthew Dunn) c/- POPhot Joel Rouse, MoD Crown Copyright.

 Our PM was briefly in London, promoting NZ producers & exporters (to the UK) at Allpress Espresso Roastery & Cafe in Dalston.
 I created and cooked the menu to assembled F&B folk from restaurants to major supermarkets.

-Our Chef Dani at Bellota by Peter Gordon won the 2019 World Tapas Championship in Spain with this delicious tuna, calasparra rice squid ink cracker, seaweed and veggie escabeche.
+Chef Dani from my Auckland restaurant Bellota by Peter Gordon won the 2018 World Tapas Championship in Spain with her delicious tuna, calasparra rice squid ink cracker, seaweed and veggie escabeche.
 We were incredibly proud of her!

 Peter designs and cooks a menu for former President Barack Obama and 800 guests in Auckland, on the President’s inaugural visit to New Zealand.
 Main course choices were Indonesian coconut spiced teriyaki salmon, and miso braised beef short-rib.

 I headed to Los Angeles and catered an event for the local film industry at the NZ Consul General’s office and residence - promoting NZ as a filming location.
 I based the menu around Coastal, Forest, Alpine and Urban dishes.